-WHSC Confined Spaces Training
+Confined Spaces Training

 Working in a confined space can prove fatal for those entering the space and for those who try to rescue them.
 With limited routes of entry and exit, a lack of natural ventilation and sudden atmospheric and physical changes, confined spaces are among the most dangerous environments in which to work.
 It only takes a couple of breaths to render a worker unconscious and unable to escape an oxygen-deficient confined space.
-Without the proper equipment and training in rescue procedures, the person who enters to help that worker may also succumb.
-In fact, an estimated 60 per cent of the fatalities associated with confined spaces have been among the would-be rescuers.

 Almost every workplace has some sort of confined space.
-A confined space is a fully or partially enclosed space that is not normally designed or intended for human occupancy and in which atmospheric hazards may occur.
 A few examples include caissons, boilers, enclosed crawl spaces, furnaces, pits, vessels, digesters, silos, storage tanks, reactors, ducts, septic tanks, sewers, tunnels and vaults.